The Public-Private Partnership Law Review: Portugal

 The Portuguese Public Procurement Code (PPC) approved by Decree-Law 18/2008 of 29 January, which was amended by the Decree Law 170/2019 of 4 December, applies to every public tender procedure launched by a public authority.
 The Code sets out different procedures for the procurement process applicable to administrative contracts, including those to be entered into in connection with PPP projects: the direct agreement, the public tender, the limited tender by pre-qualification, the negotiation procedure and the competitive dialogue.

 Unsolicited bid mechanisms are not foreseen in Portuguese law.
-Unlike the former legal framework for public procurement, the PCC does not automatically require a public tender for public works concessions or public services concessions, the awarding entity being entitled to choose between the launch of a public tender, limited tender by pre-qualification or a negotiated procedure, depending on the specific features of the project and the public expenditure involved.
+Unlike the former legal framework for public procurement, the PPC does not automatically require a public tender for public works concessions or public services concessions, the awarding entity being entitled to choose between the launch of a public tender, a limited tender by pre-qualification or a negotiated procedure, depending on the specific features of the project and the public expenditure involved.

 iii Evaluation and grant

-In each procedure allowed by the PCC, administrative principles of equal treatment, legality, transparency and competition are duly reflected in the respective regulation.
+In each procedure allowed by the PPC, administrative principles of equal treatment, legality, transparency and competition are duly reflected in the respective regulation.
 Moreover, such principles are directly applicable to each procedure and may be invoked by any interested party.
-If an interested party considers that an act under the procurement procedure does not comply with applicable regulation and principles, it may claim directly to the awarding entity but also to a court.
-In such case, the interested party may ask the court to declare the suspension of all subsequent acts in the procurement procedure by means of a temporary injunction, to ensure that its rights are not irreversibly threatened.
+If an interested party considers that an act under the procurement procedure does not comply with applicable regulations and principles, it may claim directly to the awarding entity but also to a court.
+In such case, the interested party may ask the court to declare the suspension of all subsequent acts in the procurement procedure by means of a temporary injunction to ensure that its rights are not irreversibly threatened.

 In February 2014, the European Parliament and the Council adopted Directive 2014/25/EU (procurement in the water, energy, transport and postal services sectors), Directive 2014/24/EU (public works, supply and service contracts) and Directive 2014/23/EU (concession contracts).
 The new Public Procurement Directives were published in the Official Journal of the European Union on 28 March 2014 and entered into force on 17 April 2014.